Kha-kis/qbitunregistered/README.md

 - `unregistered`: A list of messages or patterns to identify unregistered torrents.
 - `dry_run`: A flag for dry run mode.
 If set to True, the script will only print actions without executing them.
 - `other_issues_tag`: The tag to be used for torrents that have issues other than being unregistered.
+- `use_delete_tags`: If set to True, torrents with specified tags will be deleted.
+- `use_delete_files`: If set to True, files for torrents with specified tags will be deleted.
+- `delete_tags`: A list of tags that should trigger the deletion of torrents and/or files.
+- `delete_files`: A dictionary specifying whether to delete files for each tag.
+The keys represent the tags, and the values represent whether to delete files (True) or not (False) for each tag.

 ## Usage